Last Updated on July 12, 2023 by bethrmartin

 Gravel is inexpensive but can still be a chic and stylish outdoor flooring solution.

-You can install pea gravel quickly and efficiently in your outdoor space, as it’s an inexpensive patio flooring idea.
+Pea gravel is an inexpensive patio flooring idea that can be installed quickly and efficiently in your outdoor space.
 Stylish, durable, and practical, gravel can disguise any imperfections in the patio surface while providing excellent drainage.

 8. Stenciled Deck

 An abstract pattern of gray and white is painted on a wood flooring deck.
-The deck has two chairs, a coffee table, and an outdoor sofa, and is surrounded by outdoor plants.
+A deck in Charleston, SC has two chairs, a coffee table, and an outdoor sofa, and is surrounded by outdoor plants.

 A DIY painted outdoor rug is an easy patio flooring solution that will transform your space.